buildpacks/spec/buildpack.md

 A lifecycle is a program that uses buildpacks to transform application source code into an OCI image containing the compiled application.

-This is accomplished in five phases:
+This is accomplished in four phases:

 1. **Detection,** where an optimal selection of compatible buildpacks is chosen.
 2. **Analysis,** where metadata about OCI layers generated during a previous build are made available to buildpacks.